 Most supplements today are prepared from resveratrol sourced from Japanese knotweed (Polyphenum cuspidate) or kojo-kon.
 Other sources for this supplement are red grape extracts or red wine extracts.

-At present, the optimal dosage in humans, if any, is unknown, because most of the experiments have been carried out in lower animals at extremely high concentrations of pure resveratrol.
-Many recommendations are for 2 g a day, but this is not confirmed by evidence.
+At present, the optimal dosage in humans, if any, is unknown, as most of the experiments have been carried out in lower animal species at extremely high concentrations of pure resveratrol.
+Many recommendations are for 2 g a day; however, this dosage has not been confirmed by evidence.

-Food scientists point out that the free radical scavenging activity of resveratrol in red wine is much less than that of other polyphenols also present in red wine, like caffeic acid, as established in studies on cultured cells.
-A recent study which followed the health of almost 800 older people from a central wine-making region of Italy for almost two decades found no marked difference in death rates between those who had the lowest resveratrol levels and those with the highest.
+Food scientists point out that the free radical scavenging activity of resveratrol in red wine is much less than that of other polyphenols that are also present in red wine, like caffeic acid, as established during in vitro studies.
+One recent study which followed the health of almost 800 older people from a central wine-making region of Italy for almost two decades found no marked difference in death rates between those who had the lowest resveratrol levels and those with the highest.

-In short, all available evidence does not point to an effective cost-benefit ratio with respect to resveratrol supplementation, and there is a striking lack of human trial-based evidence of health benefits.
-This should lead to caution in taking large doses of resveratrol, especially when the aims, such as anti-carcinogenesis and lowered risk of coronary heart disease may be achieved in other more proven ways.
+In short, all available evidence does not point to an effective cost-benefit ratio with respect to resveratrol supplementation, and there is a striking lack of human trial-based evidence of its health benefits.
+This should lead to caution in taking large doses of resveratrol, especially when the aims, such as anti-carcinogenesis and lowered risk of coronary heart disease, may be achieved in other more proven ways.